USAFA-Multi-Domain-Lab/METIS/METIS Setup Instructions (Windows Environment With GUI).md

 ```

-Once connected, switch to the already created `admin` database to create a new admin user.
+Once connected, switch to the already-created `admin` database to create a new admin user.

 ```bash
 use admin